 The firm rolled down the shutters sometime after War was declared in 1939.

 On the 18th September 1939 Lt.
 Wheeler joined the Royal Army Pay Corps as a paymaster stationed in Sidcup where he lived.
 By the end of the war I believe he had become Major Wheeler and this was where he met my father.
-Major Wheeler was my father.
-Sgt.
-Ivor Martin’s, commanding officer, when my father, left the army he went straight to work at Harvey & Wheeler’s office at the invitation of Mr Wheeler.
+Major Wheeler was my father’s commanding officer, when my father, Sgt.
+Ivor Martin, left the army and went straight to work at Harvey & Wheeler’s office at the invitation of Mr Wheeler.

 My father always said that he was sent by Wheeler to meet with Harvey, who took him to a ‘bombed out basement’ at 17 Lower Belgrave Street with water dripping in – he dug out the pre war files, and started bashing out, on a typewriter, letters to the old clients.
 Which included Boots, Dunn Bros etc. This was a letter informing them that “Following the cessation of hostilities we are recommencing operations and should be pleased to hear from you with a list of your current property requirements” He received many favorable replies eg “we are pleased to hear that you are recommencing business.
 Our current requirements are shops of X sq ft in the following town……’